vmlinuz/libscoreboard/README.md

 - **Scalability**: The library is designed for simplicity and is best suited for small to medium-sized applications.
 For large-scale applications with high throughput, a more robust and scalable solution may be needed.
 - **Persistence**: The library uses an in-memory data store and does not support persistence.
 If the application is shut down, all data will be lost.
 - **Logging**: The library does not include logging functionality.
 In a production environment, logging would be essential for monitoring and troubleshooting the application.
+- **Exception Handling**: In the test cases, exceptions are being thrown and caught, but there's no custom exception handling.
+In future custom exceptions, that extend from RuntimeException or Exception to provide more specific error messages, can be created.
 - **Internationalization**: The library does not support internationalization or localization.
 In a production environment, it would be important to provide support for multiple languages and regions.
 - **Performance**: The library is designed for simplicity and ease of use, rather than performance optimization.
 In a production environment, it would be important to profile the application and optimize performance where necessary.